alexanderkoller/pergamon/src/bibtypst.typ

   // reset the keys that are cited in this section reference-collection.update((:))

+  // reset the count of rendered citations to zero rendered-citation-count.update(0)

   // update the citation formatter if one was specified if format-citation != auto {